 Clumsy, impatient, artsy and with a powerful soul, Virginia is a writer and illustrator with a peculiar outsider way of perceiving things.
 She was born in La Spezia (1985) and has grown up in Genoa.
 She studied and lived in many different places.

 Her background is in Naval Architecture (Genoa and Nantes), and in Urbanology (Frankfurt am Main and Istanbul).
-She is a language learning addict and speaks five languages (Italian, English, French, Turkish and some Greek) plus, she knows a little Japanese and German as well.
+She speaks five languages (Italian, English, French, Turkish and some Greek) plus, she knows a little Japanese and German as well.

-Now she lives in an unknown-to-most place in Turkey, she compulsively writes book and takes care of street hungry cats and dogs, she draws to feel good, and she’s constantly thinking of impossible art projects, or of where to live next.
+Now she lives in Turkey, she writes book and she draws to feel good.
+She’s constantly thinking of impossible art projects, or of where to travel or live next.
+She also is the writer and the co-speaker of a radio program about extinct animal called Ebedi Yokoluş/ Forever Extinct.

 Hogwarts house: Ravenclaw.